What Are The Multiples Of 18

 Popular opinions among mathematics educators suggest that incorporating technology into the teaching of multiples can enhance student learning.
 Online tools and apps can provide students with opportunities to practice identifying multiples, explore divisibility rules, and solve problems in a fun and interactive way.
 These tools can also provide personalized feedback, helping students identify areas where they need additional support.

 Professional insights from mathematicians and educators highlight the importance of connecting mathematical concepts to real-world applications.
 By showing students how multiples are used in everyday life, educators can make mathematics more relevant and engaging.
-For example, multiples of 18 can be used to calculate the total cost of buying multiple items at a fixed price, to determine the number of seats in a theater with rows of 18, or to plan schedules based on 18-minute intervals.
+Take this: multiples of 18 can be used to calculate the total cost of buying multiple items at a fixed price, to determine the number of seats in a theater with rows of 18, or to plan schedules based on 18-minute intervals.

 Tips and Expert Advice